pywbem/pywbemtools/docs/pywbemcli/cmdshelp.rst

                                       that are not indications (--no-indication).
                                       If the option is not defined no filtering occurs
+      --experimental / --no-experimental
+                                      Filter the returned classes to return only experimental classes (--experimental) or
+                                      classes that are not experimental (--no-
+                                      iexperimental).
+If the option is not defined no filtering occurs
       -h, --help                      Show this message and exit.